María Celeste Arrarás: Telemundo (2002–2020)

 In 2004, Arrarás co-hosted the Brown-Black Democratic Presidential Debate in Iowa for MSNBC.

 Arrarás has crossed-over to the English market.
 Since 2002 Arrarás has been invited as a guest co-host of NBC's Today show, and according to The New York Times, "Ms. Arrarás's high-profile sally into national network television, in the spot previously occupied by Ms. Couric no less, was groundbreaking for a Spanish-accented broadcaster."
 She has also contributed to different NBC programs including Dateline and Nightly News.
-On the night of María Celeste's debut as a contributor for Dateline NBC, the show experienced a dramatic audience increase in both Hispanic an Anglo demographics.
+On the night of María Celeste's debut as a contributor for Dateline NBC, the show experienced a dramatic audience increase in both Hispanic and Anglo demographics.
 NBC president Andrew Lack told the Los Angeles Times, "[María Celeste] was one of the highest segments at Dateline that quarter."
 He described her as "a serious, smart journalist".

 In 2012, Arrarás became co-anchor of Noticiero Telemundo alongside Jose Diaz-Balart.
 In September 2014 Maria Celeste and her team won an Emmy for its coverage of the election of Pope Francis.
 One news source stated, the addition of María Celeste is the latest development in a strategy that consolidated "Noticiero Telemundo" as the national newscast with the fastest growing audience on both Spanish and English-language television.
 In 2016, Arrarás was awarded her third Emmy Award for "Francisco in America", Telemundo's special coverage of Pope Francis's historic visit to Cuba and the USA on September.

 After spending four years at the head of Al Rojo Vivo con María Celeste and Noticiero Telemundo, Arraras opted to "dedicate herself fully to Al Rojo Vivo con María Celeste".
 At that time, she received her third Emmy Award and extended her contract with Telemundo for several more years.

 In February 2016, Arrarás served as a panelist for the Republican Party presidential debate held in Houston.
 Arrarás was cited for her performance.
 The Washington Post praised her unconventional way of framing issues and said categorically that "she played an important fact-checking role" in that debate.

 In the summer of 2016, Arrarás celebrated her 30-year career in television, and was reunited with her former co-host of Primer Impacto, Myrka Dellanos, for a special edition of Al Rojo Vivo commemorating the anniversary.
 She was recognized by the city of Los Angeles with a resolution commending her work.
 Puerto Rico, her birthplace, also honored Arrarás by granting her a star on their "Paseo de la Fama de Puerto Rico", their walk of fame.
 The government also held a special ceremony for Arrarás at the House of Representatives Capitol Building to commemorate her achievements.

 On 5 August 2020, Telemundo laid off Arrarás, as part of NBCUniversal's wave of layoffs after poor earnings caused by the COVID-19 pandemic.